kumulustech/ktos-300/Linux_And_Docker_Basics.md

 remove a file

-Exercises:
+###Exercises

-create a file with cat that exports the "OS_DATE" environment variable look at what is in the file with less change the file permissions to include the execute bits "source" the file check the environment for the OS_DATE environment variable explore the diretory enviornment with cd and ls {hint: cd / takes you to the root of the filesystem}
+- create a file with cat that exports the "OS_DATE" environment variable
+- look at what is in the file with less
+- change the file permissions to include the execute bits
+- "source" the file
+- check the environment for the OS_DATE environment variable
+- explore the directory environment with cd and ls {hint: cd / takes you to the root of the filesystem}

 ## Some Docker commands